cardano-foundation/CIPs/CIP-0381/README.md

   * First part of batch poly commitment (9 scalar mults and 9 additions in G1)
   * Fully batched poly commitment (5 scalar mults and 5 additions over G1)
   * Group encoded batch verification (1 scalar mult over G1)
-  * Batch-validate all evaluations (3 scalar mults and 4 additions over G1, plus two miller loops + final verify)
+  * Batch-validate all evaluations (3 scalar mults and 4 additions over G1, plus two Miller loops + final verify)
 * **Hydra** is another crucial component for scalability of Cardano (there is a series of blog posts available, with a good summary of the solution [here](https://iohk.io/en/blog/posts/2021/09/17/hydra-cardano-s-solution-for-ultimate-scalability/)).
 Hydra relies on a multisignature scheme, where all participants of the side channel need to agree on the new state.
 This can be achieved with non-pairing friendly curves (as it is currently designed), but pairing based signature schemes provide much more elegant constructions that reduce interaction among signers.
 Moreover, Hydra tails could benefit from SNARKs for proving correct spending of a set of transactions.
 For costing multisignatures we use BLS, whose verification is relatively simple.
-One only needs to compute 2 miller loops and a final verify operation.Some applications might be interested in a smart contract aggregating signatures or keys.
+One only needs to compute 2 Miller loops and a final verify operation.Some applications might be interested in a smart contract aggregating signatures or keys.
 For this, we require n group additions over G1 and G2 respectively, for n the number of submitted signatures.
 * **Mithril** currently does not require plutus support.
 However, Mithril, as a technology, allows for signature generation